Shopping for car insurance for young drivers

 Get a car with a small engine - for example a 1.1 litre rather than a 1.6 litre - which is in a low car insurance group.

-You'll also pay less road tax if your car has a small engine capacity.
+You'll also pay less Vehicle Excise Duty (often called road tax) if your car has a small engine capacity.

 Alloy wheels, body kits and performance upgrades make vehicles more attractive to car thieves.
 Modified cars also tend to be more expensive to fix than ordinary cars.